Atemmuda/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. FIle 19-AZ replaces all characters A and c from input to Z and e respectively.
 20. File 20-hiago creates a script that removes all letters c and C from input.
 21. File 21-reverse displays reverse of its input.
+22. File 22-users_and_homes displays all users and their home directories, sorted by users.